FOREX-Dollar drops as traders prepare for Yellen to talk up stimulus | Business

 The dollar dropped on Tuesday as investors prepared for U.S. Treasury Secretary nominee Janet Yellen to talk up the need for major fiscal stimulus and commit to a market-determined exchange rate when she testifies later in the day.

-"We've seen comments from Janet Yellen that she won't be pursuing a weak dollar policy per se, but that doesn't mean that the overall impact of Fed policy won't keep the dollar weakening," said Michael McCarthy, chief strategist at CMC Markets in Sydney.
-"I suspect what we've been seeing in the dollar at the moment is a minor corrective rally in an overall downtrend."

-Emerging market currencies rose but were some way off recent highs.
-(Additional reporting by Kevin Buckland in Tokyo Editing by Gareth Jones)
+Emerging-market currencies were mostly higher but were some way off recent highs.
+(Editing by Gareth Jones, Larry King)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)